Robotics-Research-Group-KUL/betfsm/documentation/docs/index.md

     (not the value!) of the run-time parameters is passed as parameters to the constructor, such that the TickingState is easily reusable in different applications.

+!!!
+Predefined outcomes
+    There are a series of predefined outcome strings.
+Other outcome strings can be defined, but it is recommended to use the predefined outcomes, as long as it fits your semantics.
+    This helps interoperability of different nodes in the behavior tree.

+    - SUCCEED  = "succeeded"    # everything is fine, continue as normal
+    - CANCEL   = "canceled"     # voluntary stop, deliberatly provoked, e.g. reacting to cancel request of an action
+    - TIMEOUT  = "timeout"      # some operation times out.

+!!!
+Reserved outcomes
+    These outcome names are reserved and have a specific meaning enforced by the framework.

+    - ABORT    = "aborted"      # involuntary stop, e.g. due to exception raised, communication failure,...
+Allows the state machine to deal with exceptions.
+    - TICKING  = "ticking"      # only use this to yield and expecting to be called back the next tick
+    - CONTINUE = "continue"     # only used in the entry() method of TickingState, to signal tht you want to directly continue with Doo().
+Don't use it anywhere else

 ## Summary of states and state-machines

 This section explains the basics of BeTFSM.
 You find more detailed information in the sections BeTFSM, BeTFSM ROS2, BeTFSM eTaSL which contain a full API-documentation.